-We are all doing our bit to flatten the curve and reduce the pressure on our health systems.
+We have all done our bit to flatten the curve and reduce the pressure on our health systems.

-- Encouraging our house sitters to familiarise themselves with information on COVID-19 (Coronavirus-2019), and consult a doctor immediately if they feel unwell;
+- Encouraging our house sitters to familiarise themselves with information on C-19 (Coronavirus-2019), and consult a doctor immediately if they felt unwell;

 - Expanding their use of home office and teleworking where feasible;

-- Implementing a self-isolation period for our house sitters who have returned from high risk areas; and,
+- Implementing a self-isolation period for our house sitters who returned from high risk areas; and,

 - Advising against all non-essential travel.